honeyhiveai/typescript-sdk/docs/models/operations/queryparamtype.md

 # QueryParamType

-Type of data - "evaluation" or "event"
+Type of the dataset - "evaluation" or "fine-tuning"

 ## Values